The seasonality of Cortina

 December is the month when the winter season starts.
 The commercial activities open, everything gets ready for the 8th of December, an Italian holiday called "Immaculate Conception", when the Fashion Weekend brings a large number of tourists to Cortina.

 After the holiday, the town returns almost quiet until around the 20th of December when, little by little, it reaches the peak of the affluence, of the manifestations and of the sophistication.
 The snow makes everything magical, but if it hasn't snowed, it's still possible to ski on artificially snow-covered slopes and do some hiking.
+If you want some ideas on what to do in winter in Cortina, we leave you the dedicated page:

 You'll have to start to take into account the traffic, the high prices of accommodations and the need to book in advance to find a place, both in the hotels and in the restaurants.
 On the other hand, if you come to Cortina between Christmas and Epiphany, you'll have the opportunity to live in sophistication and luxury, with Corso Italia becoming a "catwalk" where you can show off your most fashionable outfits.